Causes and Symptoms of Celiac Disease and Gluten Sensitivities

-Gluten's well-known counterpart is celiac disease, an autoimmune disorder that prevents the body from accepting nutrients containing gluten.
-The slightest bit of gluten can trigger an immune response if it is eaten or accidentally swallowed, even a bit of toothpaste from toothbrushing.
+The most serious gluten disorder is celiac disease.
+A genetic autoimmune disorder, celiac disease prevents the body from accepting nutrients containing gluten.
+The slightest bit of gluten can trigger an immune response if eaten or accidentally swallowed, even a bit of toothpaste from brushing.

 - Abdominal cramping